Rolf Schwanitz

-Rolf Schwanitz (born Gera 2 April 1959) is a German national politician.

-From 1998 till 2005 he served under Federal Chancellor Schröder as a Minister of State in the Federal Chancellery.
+Rolf Schwanitz (born 2 April 1959) is a German politician.
+From 1998 till 2005, he served under Federal Chancellor Schröder as a Minister of State in the Federal Chancellery.
 He was then, from 2005 till 2009, Parliamentary State Secretary in the Health ministry under Federal Chancellor Merkel.

 Life

 Early years

 Schwanitz was born in Gera, a long established city some 75 km (40 miles) west of Dresden, and then in the heart of East Germany's southern industrial region.
 After successful completion of his school career he undertook a professional training in construction work.
 He then studied Business administration at Jena and Law at East Berlin.
 He emerged from his tertiary education with degrees in Engineering Economics and in Jurisprudence, before taking a position as a research assistant in the Business Administration department at the Technology Institute at Zwickau.

 Politics

 In October 1989 Rolf Schwanitz joined New Forum, a political movement originating in Zwickau and associated with the Peaceful Revolution that soon afterwards put an end to the German Democratic Republic as a stand-alone one-party state.
 In November 1989, in the same month that the Berlin Wall was breached, he switched to the (in East Germany newly refounded) SDP (party).
 Following German reunification in August 1990 the new party quickly merged with its (till now, and since 1946, purely West German) counterpart, which made Schwanitz a member of the SPD (party).
 Between 1993 and 2010 he served as the party's deputy regional chairman in Saxony.
 In 2009, following the resignation of Thomas Jurk, and until his successor Martin Dulig was elected, Schwanitz briefly served as acting regional party chairman in Saxony.

 He is also a member of the leadership circle of the Seeheimer Kreis, a working group of SPD politicians that describes itself as "undogmatic and pragmatic".